-In recent years, the Supreme Court judicature over the so-called pre-emptive action of wilfully disadvantageous transactions according to sect.
-133 of the German Insolvency Act (GIA) was completely out of hand.
-The granting of generous terms of payment to buyers, who are – often just temporarily – in a tight financial situation became a more and more incalculable risk.
+In recent years, the German Federal Court of Justice’s judicature on the so-called pre-emptive action of wilfully disadvantageous transactions according to sect.
+133 of the German Insolvency Act (InsO) was completely out of hand.
+Granting generous payment terms to buyers who are – often just temporarily – in a tense financial situation, increasingly became an incalculable risk for their creditors.

-Representing the interests of the Federal Association for Credit Management, PASCHEN has been fighting for a reform of avoidance of transactions in insolvency law since 2013.
-Those efforts have now been successful: The reform law has come into force on 5 April 2017.
+The insolvency law experts at PASCHEN are confronted with this issue every day.
+Representing the interests of the Federal Association for Credit Management (BvCM), PASCHEN had therefore been campaigning for a reform of the rules on avoidance of transactions in insolvency law since 2013.
+Those efforts were finally successful in spring 2017: the corresponding reform law came into force on 5 April 2017.

-- The period of appeal for coverage transactions (payment of provided deliveries and services) is reduced from ten to four years
+- The period of appeal for coverage transactions (payment for goods and services provided) is reduced from ten to four years

-- In these cases, with regard to knowledge it is no longer linked to “imminent” but to “entered” insolvency at congruent coverage.
-This is the case if the means of payment correspond to the original agreements concluded.
+- In these cases, the knowledge is no longer linked to the “imminent” but to the “occurred” insolvency if so-called congruent coverage existed.
+This is the case if the manner of payment corresponds to the agreements originally made.

-- If the creditor has granted the debtor accommodations for payment/deferment of payment it is assumed that he was not aware of a possible bankruptcy – in such events, the insolvency administrator must in such cases prove that the creditor was aware of this fact
+- If the creditor has granted the debtor accommodations for payment/deferment of payment it is assumed that he was not aware of a possible bankruptcy – in such cases, the insolvency administrator must provide (counter-)evidence that the creditor was aware of this fact.

-- So called “cash transactions” (short period between service and return) are only contestable if the creditor has recognized that his debtor has acted unfairly
+- So-called cash transactions (the short period between performance and consideration) are only voidable if the creditor has established that his debtor has acted unfairly.

-- In terms of wages the period for existing cash transactions was approved up to three months
+- In terms of wages, the period for the provision of cash transactions was approved for up to three months.

-- Interest of right to appeal is to be paid only after default (not starting after date of insolvency).
+- Interest is to be paid only after default (not from the opening of insolvency proceedings).